 LATEST INFORMATION ABOUT ALCL

-Since 2011, the FDA (Food and Drug Administration) has actively investigated the potential correlation between breast implants and the development of a rare type of lymphoma, ALCL.
-As of February 2017, the FDA reports a total of 359 cases of this rare lymphoma in women with breast implants, 88% of these were reported to be textured (versus smooth surface) implants.
-Additionally, reports are higher in silicone implants than in saline.
-According to the International Society of Aesthetic Plastic Surgery (ISAPS), a worldwide professional body for board-certified aesthetic plastic surgeons, more than 1.3 million women underwent breast augmentation surgery in 2015.
-The American Society of Plastic Surgeons (ASPS) reports 279,000 in the US alone.
+According to the International Society of Aesthetic Plastic Surgery (ISAPS), a worldwide professional body for board-certified aesthetic plastic surgeons, more than 1.4 million women underwent breast augmentation surgery in 2017.
+The American Society of Plastic Surgeons (ASPS) reports 300,378 in the US alone.
 At present, less than 0.03% of women with breast implants have been diagnosed with implant-related ALCL.

 An excerpt from the FDA advises the following to patients, “If you have breast implants, there is no need to change your routine medical care and follow-up.
 BIA-ALCL is rare.
 Although not specific to BIA-ALCL, you should follow standard medical recommendations including: